mariberg/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Do not provide particles in the vocabulary table, student needs to figure out the correct particles to use.
 - Give one translation for each word, this has to be a word that is commonly used in the language.
 Don't give several options with Arabic and French words.
-- Show the spelling in both Arabic alphabet and Latin alphabet.
+- Show the spelling in Latin alphabet.
 - List for each word what origin language it is from, for example Arabic or French.
 - The table of vocabulary should have following columns: English, Algerian Arabic (darja), origin language
-- If the origin language is 'French', add a fourth column called 'Original spelling' where you write the Original French spelling for that word.
+- If the origin language is 'Arabic', add a fourth column called 'Original spelling' where you write the original Arabic spelling for that word.

 ### Sentence structure
 - Do not provide particles in the sentence structure.